How Did We Get Here?

 The consultants spent time learning about Alexandria’s past and present, and heard:

-While there are other places around the country successfully implementing parts of this concept, Alexandria’s CHSN will be a first.
+While there are other places around the country successfully implementing parts of this concept, Alexandria would be a first if we build a Connected High School Network or a version of this concept.
 It will be homegrown and built on best practice and what works for kids.

 “What we are embarking on is a new day, it is innovation,” Superintendent Hutchings said, adding that future high schools need to give kids multiple pathways to get a diploma.
 He admits this is groundbreaking and untraditional, but it will result in preparing Alexandria’s youth for life.

-“It was huge for us to desegregate the schools” he has said, but just as we came together in 1971, we will connect to make this vision a reality to deliver a 21 century education to our students.
+“It was huge for us to desegregate the schools” he said, but just as we came together in 1971, we will connect to make this vision a reality to deliver a 21st century education to our students.